 Elizabeth I was one of England’s most famous and powerful queens and an iconic figure in world history.
 Known also as ‘The Virgin Queen’ and ‘Good Queen Bess’, she belonged to the House of Tudor – a golden age in English history – and reigned for a total of 45 years.
 Elizabeth’s reign became known as the Elizabethan era, and some of its achievements include the unification of her subjects who were divided along religious lines, the emergence of England as a major European power, and the flourishing of the arts.
 But her life was not without controversy.

-Elizabeth I was born on the 7 th of September 1533.
-She was the daughter of Henry VIII and his second wife, Anne Boleyn.
+Elizabeth I was born on September 7, 1533.
+She was the daughter of Henry VIII and his second wife, Anne Boleyn .
 Before Elizabeth reached the age of three, her mother was charged with adultery, incest, and high treason and executed.
 By the time of her father’s death in 1547, Elizabeth was third in line to the English throne, behind her younger half-brother Edward and older half-sister Mary.
 Although she was not expected to inherit the throne, she was not neglected by her father and received an education that would have customarily been reserved for male heirs at the time.

 Elizabeth's parents, Henry VIII and Anne Boleyn.
 Anne was executed less than three years after Elizabeth's birth. ( Public Domain )